Healthcare

 It's like a weather forecast for your surgery — instead of just telling you to bring an umbrella, it shows you exactly which route has the least chance of rain and the smoothest road.

-Mango Medical combines agentic AI orchestration with deep orthopedic domain expertise and an early 8-figure commercial commitment from a top implant manufacturer, giving them a proprietary data flywheel and distribution channel that pure-play AI companies and legacy planning tools cannot easily replicate.
+Mango Medical combines Adrian Kilian's background as a dentist, maxillofacial surgery researcher, and Stanford GSB Ignite alumnus with Jorge Padilla Pérez's deep learning and medical imaging engineering expertise, along with an early 8-figure commercial commitment from a top implant manufacturer.
+This gives them a proprietary data flywheel and distribution channel that pure-play AI companies and legacy planning tools cannot easily replicate, reinforced by $500K+ ARR achieved before Demo Day.